lcase28/pscfFieldGen/README.md

 In order to simplify input for the user, crystallographic and composition information are taken from a PSCF parameter file.
 Detailed information about the model file is provided in the next subsection.
-Presently, only parameter files consistent with the Fortran version of the software are supported.
-Despite this, the program can still generate initial guesses for use with the C++/Cuda version.
-See the section **Use With C++/Cuda Versions** for special instructions on doing so.

 After the tool has been installed, and is discoverable by your Python interpreter, and after you have produced the two necessary input files, the program can be run